 © All rights reserved 2018 | Francine Honey

-Bilingual Ontario singer-songwriter Francine Honey’s third album To Be Continued… features tales of heartache and hope delivered with her usual mix of country, rock, Canadiana and blues.
+Bilingual Ontario singer-songwriter Francine Honey’s third album To Be Continued… features tales of heartache and hope delivered with her usual mix of Americana, Country, Rock, Canadiana and Blues.

 Bilingual Ontario singer-songwriter Francine Honey’s third album To Be Continued… features tales of heartache and hope.
-The divorced mother of two has performed across North America, the U.K. and Europe.
+Francine has performed across North America, the U.K., Europe, Switzerland and Italy.

 Hard-luck stories can have happy endings.
 Especially in Francine Honey’s world.
 The bilingual Ontario singer-songwriter’s third album To Be Continued… features tales of heartache and struggle, loss and crisis — many drawn from her own life.
 Along the way, the down-to-earth performer also shares two fundamental lessons: You are not alone, and hope is always around the corner.
-A songwriter since childhood, the divorced mother of two and former civil servant packs a lifetime of emotion into every song.
+A songwriter since childhood, and a former civil servant, Francine packs a lifetime of emotion into every song.
 Her music has taken her across Canada and the U.S., and on to the U.K., Switzerland and Italy.

 Hard-luck stories can have happy endings.
 Especially in Francine Honey’s world.